|Navigating||Settings Tab - General||Passages Tab||Sharing|

-- Formative Assessments
+- Formative Assessments,

-- Summative Assessments
+- Summative Assessments,

-To create a new assignment, go to Assignment Templates, New Assignment Template link from the directory tree on the left, or by selecting the Assignment Templates link from the Compose section on the Home page.
+To create a new assignment, go to Assignment Templates, the New Assignment Template link from the directory tree on the left, or by selecting the Assignment Templates link from the Compose section on the Home page.

 Selecting any of the tabs takes you to that section of the form.
-There are drop down lists which contain the acceptable values for many of the form fields.
-Use the Continue button to step through the form in wizard fashion and use the Cancel button to exit at any time.
-Make sure you select Save & Continue or Save & Exit if you want to keep your work.
+Drop-down lists contain the acceptable values for many of the form fields.
+Use the Continue button to step through the form in wizard fashion, and use the Cancel button to exit at any time.
+Select Save & Continue or Save & Exit to keep your work.

-At any time you can use the breadcrumbs across the top to access previous screens.
+You can use the breadcrumbs across the top to access previous screens.
 You can also use your browser's Back and Forward buttons.

 When you select the insert link icon, the only field required is the address or location of the page you want to link to, this is called the URL.
 Select the browse folders icon.